lavrentius-dev/COV2CON/README.md

 The C# code in this project is undocumented and unsupported.

 Note: As of January 2026, the servers that provided data updates are no longer accessible to the application.
-Consequently, th app uses the default, embedded datasets (circa 2020), which are no longer valid.
+Consequently, the application uses the default, embedded datasets (circa 2020), which are no longer valid.